lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 await glue.interop.register(methodName, handler);
 ```

-After registration, the "Addition" Interop method will be available to all other Glue42 enabled applications and any of them will be able to [invoke](#method_invocation) it with custom arguments at any time, as long the server offering it is running or until it unregisters it (with the [`unregister()`](../../../reference/core/latest/interop/index.html#API-unregister) method).
+After registration, the "Addition" Interop method will be available to all other Glue42 enabled apps and any of them will be able to [invoke](#method_invocation) it with custom arguments at any time, as long the server offering it is running or until it unregisters it (with the [`unregister()`](../../../reference/core/latest/interop/index.html#API-unregister) method).

 Interop methods with the same name may be registered by different servers.
 An Interop method is considered the same as another Interop method if their names are the same and if the `accepts` and `returns` properties of their [`MethodDefinition`](../../../reference/core/latest/interop/index.html#MethodDefinition) objects have identical values.
 The implementation of the handler function, however, may differ for each server.

 ### Method Definition

 When registering an Interop method, it is required to pass either a string for a method name or a [`MethodDefinition`](../../../reference/core/latest/interop/index.html#MethodDefinition) object.
-The [`MethodDefinition`](../../../reference/core/latest/interop/index.html#MethodDefinition) object describes the Interop method your application is offering.
+The [`MethodDefinition`](../../../reference/core/latest/interop/index.html#MethodDefinition) object describes the Interop method your app is offering.
 It has the following properties:

 | Property | Type | Description | Required |
 |----------|------|-------------|----------|